Chocolate (Kylie Minogue song): Background and composition

 Following the global success of her eighth studio album Fever, Minogue began working on her ninth studio album Body Language.
 Aiming to create a dance-pop album inspired by electronic music from the 1980s, Minogue enlisted collaborators such as Johnny Douglas (who had previously worked with her on Light Years) and Karen Poole.
 The duo wrote "Chocolate" together, while Douglas also handled the production of the song.
-According to Minogue's official website, "Chocolate" was one of her favourites from the album.
+According to Minogue's official website, "Chocolate" was one of her favorites from the album.
+In an interview, producer Johnny Douglas stated that an original version of the song was to feature rapper Ludacris.
+Information about the collaboration leaked online in a Kylie forum, it appeared that fans did not want Kylie to collaborate with Ludacris.
+Fearing backlash of her fans, the rap was removed from the final version of the song.
+With the rap being removed, Johnny Douglas had to come up with a section for Kylie to sing in place of the rap.
+Co-writer Karen Poole was not in the studio, therefore Johnny had to create a new section himself as Kylie Minogue was to finish recording the song that afternoon.
 It was selected as the third single from Body Language and was released globally on 28 June 2004 by Festival Mushroom Records and Parlophone.
 The Maxi CD version of the single contains the B-side "City Games", which was one of the first tracks recorded for the album.

 "Chocolate" is a ballad that borrows influences from numerous genres including disco, quiet storm and funk music.
 Minogue's vocals are synthesised and are delivered in a breathy and whispery manner.
 According to music magazine Spin, the song describes Minogue's "addiction to love" through a chocolate simile.
 PopMatters critic Adrien Begrand called its lyrics "steamy", citing the line "Hold me and control me and then/ Melt me slowly down" as an example.
 Helen Pidd from The Guardian found the lyrics to be "packed with saccharine innuendo."